ImageMagick/Usage-Markdown/morphology/index.md

 #### Skeleton Information {#skeleton_info}

 When you have a skeleton (perhaps even both a 4 and 8 connected version) the next step is usually to find out more information about the skeleton.
-For example how many 'free end of lines', 'line junctions', and 'line loops' are present.
+For example, how many 'free end of lines', 'line junctions', and 'line loops' are present.

 ##### Number of Line Ends